 There are two categories of web filter that should be considered by schools and libraries required to comply with CIPA.
 Hardware-based web filters are physical standalone appliances that serve as a gateway to the Internet.
 All Internet traffic passes through these appliances.
 Software-based solutions are either installed on servers or computers, although cloud-based solutions are now one of the most popular choices.

 To avoid the cost of purchasing additional hardware, schools and libraries often opt for software-based or cloud-based web filtering solutions.
 These are usually the most cost-effective choice and are easiest to implement and manage.
 Software and cloud-based solutions are more scalable and do not place the same restrictions on the number of devices that can connect to the Internet as their hardware counterparts.

 WebTitan Cloud and WebTitan Cloud for WiFi are 100% cloud-based solutions that can be used to protect wired and WiFi networks respectively.
 Both solutions are DNS-based, require no hardware or software, and can be used by simply changing DNS settings to point to WebTitan’s servers.
 All solutions are automatically updated – there is no patching required nor any need for software updates.

 Regardless of the solution chosen, the management overhead is very low, there is no impact on Internet speed, no restrictions on number of users or the devices that can be used to connect to the Internet, and each solution is fully compliant with CIPA regulations.

 Additional features include:

-WebTitan Gateway, WebTitan Cloud, and WebTitan Cloud for WiFi are all available to schools and libraries on a 30-day, no obligation free trial.
+WebTitan Cloud, and WebTitan Cloud for WiFi are all available to schools and libraries on a no-obligation free trial.